Democracy in decline worldwide | DW | 23.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-For the first time since 2004, the Bertelsmann Transformation Index (BTI) has recorded more autocratic states than democratic ones around the world.
-The last bastion against autocracy are often civil society activists.
+For the first time since 2004, the Bertelsmann Transformation Index (BTI) has recorded more autocratic states than democracies around the world.
+Civil society activists often represent the last bastion of resistance.

-Autocracies including Russia and China on the one hand; democracies like the USA or Germany on the other.
+Autocracies such as Russia and China on the one hand; democracies like the USA or Germany on the other.
 Is that the great conflict of our time?
 "It's a tough fight," said Chancellor Olaf Scholz, describing the global political climate during his visit to Washington on February 7.

-"This is the worst political transformation result that we have ever measured in the 15 years of our work," says Hauke Hartmann, BTI project manager at the Bertelsmann Foundation.
-This is due to the fact that around the world there are fewer free and fair elections, less freedom of opinion and assembly, and increasing erosion of the separation of powers.
+"This is the worst political transformation result we have ever measured in the 15 years of our work," says Hauke Hartmann, BTI project manager at the Bertelsmann Foundation.
+This is due to the fact that around the world there are fewer free and fair elections, less freedom of opinion and assembly, as well as increasing erosion of the separation of powers.

 This is the case in Tunisia — a country that was long considered the last beacon of hope for the democratization movements of the Arab Spring.
 Yet President Kais Saied has ruled by decree since he ousted parliament and government in July 2021 and suspended parts of the constitution.
 Most recently, Saied dissolved the Supreme Judicial Council, which is supposed to guarantee the independence of the judiciary in the country.